top of page

 We try to add the children's school uniform to our dressing up box - and facilitate the inevitable "school" role play that will develop!

 We place much care and planning to best support your child's well being at this time.
-Especially in 2020, many children can experience worry, concern, and "big emotions" around the change.
+Many children can experience worry, concern, and "big emotions" around the change.
 We have specific strategies we use but importantly, during your child's entire time at Little Birds, we work very closely with your child to develop their understanding and expression and ultimately management of emotions.

 In addition, in your child's last year with us, we support children to learn and experience the structures of a day at school, and to meet or find out more about their school together.